 Vein disease is a progressive disease, meaning that symptoms get worse over time.
 It develops when vein valves are placed under chronic strain and become damaged.
 Age, genetics, and lifestyle factors can play roles in this process.

 Vein valves in the legs are important since they keep blood flowing in the right direction: back to the heart.
 There, blood is reoxygenated.
 When one-way vein valves become damaged, blood can begin to pool or flow the wrong way.
-This can lead to the formation of varicose veins, spider veins, and a range of other venous issues.
+This can lead to the formation of varicose veins, spider veins, venous insufficiency rashes, and a range of other venous issues.

 Varicose veins are often thought of as only an aesthetic issue.
 However, they can cause a range of painful and uncomfortable symptoms that eventually impact your quality of life.
 Most commonly, the legs, ankles, and feet are affected.
 Individuals who suffer from vein issues may encounter difficulty standing, sitting, or walking.